Counselling for burnout

 Without realising it, you have probably found ingenious ways of coping despite the burnout.
 Ways of continuing with everyday normal activities.
 For example, going to work, performing your work duties, engaging with clients and colleagues, despite how you feel.
 You may feel as if you are burnt out the whole time.
 The reality though is that there are times when you are experiencing at least, less of these symptoms.

-Schedule an online appointment for psychological counselling in which you
+Schedule an appointment (in-person or online) for psychological counselling in which you

 - become aware of exceptions to these symptoms.